 Assault and battery is a serious offense in Virginia that can cause long-term consequences in a person’s life.
 If a person is charged with assaulting a police officer, the charges can be even more serious.
 Due to all the news about police assaults, shootings, and killings of officers, the police are becoming increasingly intolerant of any actions that may be interpreted as physical resistance or assault.
-If you have been charged with an assault on a police officer or a similar offense, you need the assistance of an experienced criminal defense attorney to reduce the harsh sentence that you may face.
+If you have been charged with an assault on a police officer or a similar offense, you need the assistance of an experienced violent crimes attorney to reduce the harsh sentence that you may face.

 Virginia Assault on a Police Officer Charges

 Assault and battery is generally a misdemeanor offense in Virginia.
 A person can commit battery through any offensive or harmful conduct, which can be as minor as throwing a snowball or small object at someone, if the person makes some contact with the victim and intended harm to the victim.
 An assault is an intentional act that makes a person think that he will be offensively touched or intentionally harmed.

 Under Virginia Code § 18.2-57, it is a Class 6 felony to commit an assault and battery on a law enforcement officer.
 Since a battery is any unwanted touching, these charges can be raised for any minor action of a suspect.
 This law applies to police officers and many other government officials, including:

 - Correction officers